acfoltzer/nbt/README.md

 ## Usage

-The `nbt` gives you a data type `NBT` along with types of all the tags in NBT's substructure.
+The `nbt` library gives you a data type `NBT` along with types to all the tags in an NBT's substructure.
 The library works by providing an `Serialize` instance for this `NBT` type as well as all the substructure tags by relation.

 For the most basic usage, you'll need to read a NBT file in as a `ByteString`, decompress it, and then feed it in as a strict `ByteString` to `decode`: